jbmlaird/DiscogsBrowser/README.md

 # Desirable but no plans to implement

-* Listen to releases in-app.
+* Listen to items in-app.
 This would require an architecture change and have to work like the YouTube app (windowed videos)
 * Carousels for images
 * Order comments/updates.
 The API restricts this to orders where you're the seller
 * Adding notes to items in collection